In this post, I share my diary of how I did a one week fast and survived.

-The hunger wave hit so hard, I was trying to convince my husband to give in, but he said he wouldn’t until I did.
+The hunger wave hit so hard, that I was trying to convince my husband to give in, but he said he wouldn’t until I did.

-The hardest part about fasting this long has to make food for someone else.
+The hardest part about fasting for this long has to make food for someone else.
 We have two small children who we need to feed so being away from the kitchen is not an option.

 Even the things that my 10 m.o. eats sounded delicious.
 Pureed butternut squash anyone?
 Yes, please!

 Hunger lasted pretty long this day, but my stubbornness would not let me give in.